-Teaching staff are required to self-isolate for a few days if they have been tested positive for Covid-19 and are displaying identified symptoms.
-During any such period, the school will ensure that the lessons are covered in a similar way to any other planned absence, so noone need fall behind.
+Teaching staff are required to self-isolate for three days if they have tested positive for Covid-19.
+During any such period, the school will ensure that the lessons are covered in a similar way to any other planned absence, so no-one need fall behind.
 This policy summarises the provision of remote teaching by teaching staff in this position, so that there are consistent and well understood expectations of the level of support that will be provided for all concerned.